mullvad/mullvadvpn-app/desktop/packages/mullvad-vpn/assets/images/menubar-icons/README.md

   manually.

 ## Build script
-The png/ico files are generated using the script `gui/scripts/build-menubar-icons.sh` which can be run from the `gui`-directory using
+The png/ico files are generated using the script `../../scripts/build-menubar-icons.sh` which can be run from the `desktop/packages/mullvad-vpn`-directory using
 ```sh
 ./scripts/build-menubar-icons.sh
 ```